Essay · June 2026

 One inequality, and the resolution of reality

-Start with the inequality.
-A market appears wherever the surplus a creator can capture from intermediating an exposure exceeds the cost of defining, verifying, pricing, and settling the claim that carries it.
-Hedging, financing, speculation, price discovery, allocation — these are the sources of surplus.
-Specification, data, legal form, collateral, market-making, settlement, fraud, disputes — these are the cost.
+The sources of surplus are hedging, financing, speculation, price discovery, and allocation.
+The costs are specification, data, legal form, collateral, market-making, settlement, fraud, and disputes.
 For almost all of history the cost side won, so only the largest, most standardized risks ever cleared the bar: staple commodities, sovereign debt, the equity of great corporations.
 Everything else stayed trapped inside private ownership, opaque underwriting, or no transaction at all.
 The exposure was real.
 The market for it was priced out of existence by its own overhead.

 That inequality is not the novelty; it is the frame.
 The thesis is what happens when many of its cost terms collapse together: market creation stops moving one product at a time, liquidity starts scaling through shared risk engines instead of isolated crowds, and value migrates away from venues toward the machinery that verifies reality, routes trusted agents, and decomposes risk.

-There is a cleaner way to see what the cost collapse really does.
-The number of distinct prices an economy maintains is the resolution at which it renders its own reality — how finely it has chosen to measure and value the world.
-Old finance ran at miserably low resolution: a few thousand continuously quoted instruments standing in for the entire risk surface of a planet of eight billion people, three hundred million firms, and a near-infinity of contingent futures.
 This is not a metaphor reaching for color.
 We have watched resolution increase before.
 When U.S. equity markets went from fractions to decimals in 2001, the minimum tick fell from an eighth of a dollar to a penny, spreads compressed, and prices got sharper overnight.
 That was a resolution increase on one axis of one market.
 The claim here is that the same increase is now coming on every axis of every market simultaneously: more instruments, finer claims, shorter horizons, more local contexts.

 By a market I do not mean a room, a venue, or a deep pool of attention.
 I mean a claim that can be continuously repriced: a payoff rule with enough specification, verification, collateral, and liquidity to quote it against the world.
-We will not reach the theorist's dream of a price for every possible state of the world; most of that space is unmeasurable, illegal, redundant, or uneconomic.
-But we will approach a vast admissible slice of it far faster than anyone schooled on the old cost structure expects — and the count of live, repricing markets at the end of that process is not in the thousands or the millions.
-It is plausibly in the trillions.

 The number of prices an economy keeps is the resolution at which it renders reality.
 The resolution is about to increase by orders of magnitude.